osisoft/PI-Adapter/V1.3/Text Parser/text-parser.md

 A time zone or offset specified by a time is always used to convert to UTC time.
 Time zones are only used if there is no offset or time zone specifier in a text date and time string.

 If a time zone supports time changes between daylight and standard times, the text file source might contain invalid or ambiguous datetimes.
-These are usually only possible for a two hour period each year because they occur during time changes.
+These invalid datetimes are usually only possible for a two-hour period each year because they occur during time changes.
 Ambiguous times are reported as standard times.

 ## Syntaxes for value retrieval